 Change is complicated!
-So lets communicate with intention and take opportunities to talk to each other
+So lets take every opportunity to talk to each other

-If we think about managing change we can begin to see how important face to face discussions are in building a base to gain a shared understanding and commitment to the change.
+In managing change ace to face discussions are important in building a shared understanding and commitment to the change.

-When we meet and speak we involve the art of ‘turn taking’ which is important for social interactions and lets us know that our message is getting received.
+When we meet and talk with each other we involve the art of ‘turn taking’ which is important for social interactions and lets us know that our message is getting received.
 We are also building ‘brain synchronization‘ between those involved.

 The process also leads to more trust